Uniform Bounds for Scheduling with Job Size Estimates: Introduction

-Dell'Amico, Carra, and Michiardi empirically study scheduling policies for queueing systems with estimated sizes \citep{dellamico_psbs_2016}; Dell'Amico and Mitzenmacher also perform an empirical study of scheduling policies with estimated sizes, but in the context of multiple queues using the power of two choices \citep{mitzenmacher_supermarket_2020}.
-Mitzenmacher provides formulas for the mean response time for M/G/1 queues under scheduling policies where service times are predicted rather than known exactly according to a stochastic model, including for our SRPT-E and PSJF-E policies \cite{mitzenmacher_scheduling_2020}.\footnote{In \cite{mitzenmacher_scheduling_2020} the schemes using predictions are referred to as SPRPT (shortest predicted remaining processing time), and PSPFJ; there does not seem to be a consistent nomenclature for policies with predictions/estimates, and we hope our labeling is more readily understood.} In later work Mitzenmacher studies similar models where only a single bit of prediction-based advice is given, and also studies single-bit advice in the mean-field setting under the power of two choices \cite{doi:10.1137/1.9781611976830.1}.
+\Citet{dellamico_psbs_2016} empirically study scheduling policies for queueing systems with estimated sizes; \Citet{mitzenmacher_supermarket_2020} also perform an empirical study of scheduling policies with estimated sizes, but in the context of multiple queues using the power of two choices.
+Mitzenmacher provides formulas for the mean response time for M/G/1 queues under scheduling policies where service times are predicted rather than known exactly according to a stochastic model, including for our SRPT-E and PSJF-E policies \cite{mitzenmacher_scheduling_2020}.\footnote{In \cite{mitzenmacher_scheduling_2020} the schemes using predictions are referred to as SPRPT (shortest predicted remaining processing time), and PSPJF; there does not seem to be a consistent nomenclature for policies with predictions/estimates, and we hope our labeling is more readily understood.} In later work Mitzenmacher studies similar models where only a single bit of prediction-based advice is given, and also studies single-bit advice in the mean-field setting under the power of two choices \cite{doi:10.1137/1.9781611976830.1}.
+Several of these works note that SRPT-E performance can degrade in situations where job sizes have high variance, and that PSJF-E can have better performance in these cases \cite{dellamico_psbs_2016,mitzenmacher_scheduling_2020,mitzenmacher_supermarket_2020}.

+\Citet{akbari-moghaddam_seh_2021} introduce two new heuristic policies for scheduling given size estimates.
+They demonstrate empirically that the new heuristics overcome the shortcomings of SRPT-E. However, unlike PSJF-E, they do not give jobs a static priority, which often leads to better performance than PSJF-E. It is an interesting open question whether our techniques, which give bounds on PSJF-E's performance, could also bound the performance of the heuristics introduced by \citet{akbari-moghaddam_seh_2021}.